JerryFleming/PyDoc/library/ctypes.rst

    >>>

-Why is it printing ``False``?  ctypes instances are objects containing a memory block plus some :term:`descriptor`\s accessing the contents of the memory.
+Why is it printing ``False``?  ctypes instances are objects containing a memory block plus some :term:`描述符`\s accessing the contents of the memory.
 Storing a Python object in the memory block does not store the object itself, instead the ``contents`` of the object is stored.
 Accessing the contents again constructs a new Python object each time!